-Such text should only be incorporated with the approval of the Heathe Shared Procurement Unit.
+Such text should only be incorporated with the approval of the Health Shared Procurement ServiceUnit.

-- (7) All EU notices shall be referred, in advance of sending to the OJEU, to the Head of the Shared Procurement Unit to advise on wording. - (8) Where the contract is over the OJEU threshold the Council must offer by means of the Internet unrestricted and full direct free of charge access to the procurement documents from the date of publication of the notice in OJEU. - 4.8.4 Exemptions
+- (7) All EU notices shall be referred, in advance of sending to the OJEU, to the Head of the Shared Procurement Unit to advise on wording. - (8) Where the contract is over the OJEU threshold the Council must offer by means of the Internet unrestricted and full direct free of charge access to the procurement documents from the date of publication of the notice in OJEU.

+4.8.4 Exemptions to Contract Procedure Rules

 - (1) Subject to statutory requirements tenders need not be invited in accordance with these Rules in the following cases: - a.
-In the case of the supply of goods: - i. the goods or materials are proprietary articles and, in the opinion of the appropriate Senior Officer (which should be put in writing and retained on the project file), no reasonably satisfactory alternative is available, and - ii.
-Exemptions under this rule have been notified to the Head of the Shared Procurement Unit. - b.
+In the case of the supply of goods: - the goods or materials are proprietary articles and, in the opinion of the appropriate Senior Officer (which should be put in writing and retained on the project file), no reasonably satisfactory alternative is available, and - Exemptions under this rule have been notified to the Head of the Shared Procurement UnitService. - b.
 The work to be executed or the goods or services to be supplied are controlled by a statutory body. - c.
 The work to be executed or the goods or services to be supplied constitute an extension to an existing contract and it is the view of the Senior Officer that it would not be in the interests of the service or the Council to tender the contract.
 The Senior Officer must ensure that a record of the decision is made on the project file. - d.
 The contract is for the execution of work or the supply of goods or services certified by the appropriate Senior Officer to be required so urgently as to preclude the invitation of tenders.
-The appropriate Portfolio Holder shall be kept informed of such decisions and a record of the decision shall be retained by the service and a copy sent to the Shared Procurement Unit. - e.
-The contract relates to commissioning, such as projects funded by external grant where, for example, there is no (or insufficient) marketplace to tender for the supply of goods, services or works required. - (2) Officers should consider using the Council's internal services where appropriate, using established arrangements or shared services.
+The appropriate Portfolio Holder shall be kept informed of such decisions and a record of the decision shall be retained by the service and a copy sent to the Shared-Procurement ServiceUnit. - The contract relates to commissioning, such as projects funded by external grant where, for example, there is no (or insufficient) marketplace to tender for the supply of goods, services or works required.

+- (2) Nothing contained in the above exceptions exempts officers should from consider using the Council's internal services where appropriate, or from usingfollowing established arrangements in Rule 4.8.3. or shared services.
 Officers should ensure that the best possible balance of value for money and quality is obtained for the Council. - (3) Tenders need not be invited where they have been undertaken by any consortium, collaboration or similar body, where the Council is able to access contracts.
-Officers should contact the Head of Procurement to ensure that any contracts let by such a consortium, collaboration or similar body are in accordance with UK and EU procurement directives and regulations. - (4) Where the Council acts as lead body on a consortium or collaborative arrangement, the procedures for tendering contained within these Rules shall be followed (including the delivery, opening and acceptance of tenders). - 4.8.5 Contracting & Financial Guidelines
+Officers should contact the Head of Procurement Service to ensure that any contracts let by such a consortium, collaboration or similar body are in accordance with UK and EU procurement directives and regulations. - (4) Where the Council acts as lead body on a consortium or collaborative arrangement, the procedures for tendering contained within these Rules shall be followed (including the delivery, opening and acceptance of tenders).

+4.8.5 Contracting & Financial Guidelines